 David Slemen: Five key roles for high-performing teams

-Underpinning them all is strong leadership.
-We believe there are five key roles that high-performance teams are introducing, both in football and other sports, that are having a truly transformational effect.
-Here they are:
+AT Elite Performance Partners, we believe there are five key roles that high-performance teams are introducing, both in football and other sports, that are having a truly transformational effect.

 This is the key full-time strategic leadership position in an organisation and is ultimately responsible for all performance matters.
 The Sporting Director needs to think bigger than just winning next Saturday; he or she must formulate a plan, together with other key members of the club, that articulates where they are now, where they want to be and how to get there.